Dr-lvr/Game_of_Life/README.md

 ## Conway's Game of Life (Low-Level Console Engine)

-A simulation of Conway's Game of Life implemented console environment.
+A simulation of Conway's Game of Life implemented in console environment.

 ## Original Challenge